AnimeThemes/animethemes-api-docs/docs/list/playlist/track/store/index.md

 For example, the `/playlist/1/track?video_id=2712` endpoint will create a new playlist track for the Bakemonogatari-OP1.webm video and return the new playlist track resource.

+If next_id is set, the new track will be inserted before the next track in the playlist.

+If previous_id is set, the new track will be inserted after the previous track in the playlist.

+If neither next_id or previous_id is set, the new track will be appended to the end of the list of tracks in the playlist.

 ## URL

 ```sh